mariadb-corporation/MaxScale/Documentation/Reference/MaxCtrl.md

 Usage: `maxctrl.js create user <name> <password>`

 The created user can be used with the MaxScale REST API as well as the MaxAdmin network interface.
-By default the created user will have administrative privileges.
-To limit the user to read-only operations, use the `--type=basic` option.
+By default the created user will have read-only privileges.
+To make the user an administrative user, use the `--type=admin` option.

 ## destroy